klemmestad/PowerShell/SNMP/README.txt

 	capture output.
 It always appends a parameter -logfile.
 This parameter MUST be accepted by the script, or the script will fail silently (no output to Dashboard).
+1.11	FEATURE
+	Fall back to Restart-Service if Powershell version < v3

+1.12 	BUGFIX
+	Not all machines with powershell version 3 has PSScheduledJob!
+Switched from version check to Try-Catch.